With all the commotion that is going on in the investment world as of late, many of you have asked for a Trading 212

 Fractional shares allow users who can’t necessarily afford full shares to invest in the companies they want.

-A prime example being Amazon, one of the biggest companies in the world, currently trades around $3,000 a share.
+A prime example is Amazon, one of the biggest companies in the world, which currently trades around $3,000 a share.

 Now many people would love to invest in Amazon but can’t always afford to buy full shares- this is where fractional shares come in.

 To buy a fractional share, just click ‘buy’ next to a stock and input the amount you want to invest.